-Patricia A. Maryland, Dr.PH, is the President, Healthcare Operations and Chief Operating Officer of Ascension’s Healthcare Division.
-She previously served as the Michigan Ministry Market Leader for Ascension and the President and Chief Executive Officer of St. John Providence Health System, Warren, Michigan, where she provided strategic and operational leadership for St. John Providence while promoting alignment among health ministries within Ascension Michigan and the System Office on issues related to Mission and Vision.
+Patricia A. Maryland, Dr.PH, is Executive Vice President, Ascension, and President and Chief Executive Officer, Ascension Healthcare.
+She previously served as President, Healthcare Operations and Chief Operating Officer, Ascension Healthcare.
+Prior to that, she served as the Michigan Ministry Market Leader for Ascension and the President and Chief Executive Officer of St. John Providence Health System, Warren, Michigan, where she provided strategic and operational leadership for St. John Providence while promoting alignment among health ministries within Ascension Michigan and the System Office on issues related to Mission and Vision.

 Dr. Maryland received a bachelor’s degree in applied mathematics from Alabama State University, Montgomery, and a master’s degree in biostatistics from the University of California, Berkeley.
 She holds a Doctorate of Public Health from the University of Pittsburgh, concentrating in health services administration and planning.